Chitroopa/Anagrams-and-Antigrams/README.md

 ## Setup/Installation Requirements

-* _This project is deployed in Heroku.
-Check out to access the application_
+* _This project is deployed in Heroku https://anagrams-antigrams.herokuapp.com/ or follow the below steps_
 * _Clone this repository_
-* _Give $bundle command to install all required gems_
+* _Give $ bundle command to install all required gems_
-* _This application uses Sinatra server, give $ ruby app.rb_
+* _This application uses Sinatra server, give $ ruby app.rb to start the server_
 * _Open your browser, type http://localhost:4567 and hit enter_

 ## Known Bugs